-A lot of people are interested in plaster frames for walls.
+A lot of people are interested in plaster mouldings for walls.
 It is in fact a decorative element that allows to give a touch of elegance to a room without spending a fortune.
 Perfect for the contemporary classic style, plaster profiles and moldings have designs and styles that also adapt to the most modern and minimal contexts.

 Below we show you in 4 simple steps how to best apply the plaster frames and obtain a perfect result!

-1- Everything you need to know about plaster frames
+1- Everything you need to know about plaster mouldings

 Compared to other materials, the gypsum profiles are more rigid and robust and the individual gypsum pieces can be grouted together, completely eliminating the unsightly junction points.

 In shops and premises open to the public, subject to stringent fire regulations, sometimes placing plaster frames and decorations is even the only solution, since plaster is a completely fireproof material.

-The 3 main types of plaster frames for walls
+The 3 main types of plaster mouldings for walls

 Plaster cornices can be divided into “families” based on their use and function.
 The main ones are: crown cornices (or ceiling cornices), cornices for boiserie and panels, frames for LEDs and diffused light systems.

 – Crown cornices or ceiling cornices: these are the frames that are applied in the corner where the wall and ceiling meet and are used to make the corner along the perimeter smoother

 – Panel cornices are used to create ceiling squares and wall paneling

 – The plaster frames for LEDs and diffused light systems have shapes specially designed to contain and hide the lighting systems and strip-LEDs from view.
 These plaster profiles are perfect for projecting a soft and diffused light onto a surface and/or room.